-Oysters are available raw, steamed, or grilled by the dozen, as well as fried on a sandwich or in a basket.
-Shrimp can be ordered fried or coconut fried, but the preparation that wows me is grilled.
-Modest-sized, but huge flavored, they come spangled with oregano and parsley with a tingle of pepper spice and a wisp of smoke in their seasoning.
+This kitchen really knows how to fry, and shrimp can be ordered fried or coconut fried.
+But the preparation that sends me into orbit is grilled.
+Modest-sized, but huge flavored, the shrimp come spangled with oregano and parsley.
+You’ll taste a tingle of pepper spice and a wisp of smoke in their seasoning.
 While they are remarkably tender, they aren’t the least bit flabby.
-What a joy each mouthful is!
-Grilled grouper is equally wonderful, the firm, flaky fish yielding the deepest sort of flavor satisfaction in every bite.
+What a joy it is to sink teeth into one.
+Grilled grouper is equally wonderful.
+The firm, flaky fish yields the deepest sort of flavor satisfaction in every bite.

 Another out-of-this-world dish is Apalachicola gumbo – spicy, robust, earthy, loaded with beautiful oysters and shrimp and forkfuls of flatfish.
 It is aggressively seasoned but with none of the complicated folderol of Creole gumbo.
 Instead, it glows with cordial Dixie charm that is more Mobile Bay than New Orleans.